 Look at the gorgeous Perfect Butter Shortcrust Pastry crust.
-Deliciously light and buttery.
+Deliciously light, crisp and buttery.

 As you can see from the photos this recipe really does produce Perfect Butter Shortcrust Pastry.
-The pastry has such a delicious flavour of it’s own and becomes part of the dish, not just a carrier of other flavours.
+Also, the pastry has such a delicious flavour of it’s own, becoming part of the dish, not just a carrier of other flavours.

 Top Tip: Freeze any leftover pastry and after a while you’ll have enough for a recipe!

 If you have enjoyed this Perfect Butter Shortcrust Pastry here are some other recipes you may like to try: